GilbertMena/li3_rest/README.md

 If the version is not passed and you don't version any methods, it will default to normal action/method name.

 If version is ommitted from the resource request, it will parse all the method/action names and execute the latest version (highest version number).

+### Linked models

 If you want to create routes using linked models.
 You can add the following to `app/config/routes.php`: